-Before two weeks ago, my wife had an intense hatred she only shared with close friends.
+Before two weeks ago, Annie had an intense hatred she only shared with close friends.
 This was something she avoided; she abhorred.
-Something that trapped her in a life of anger and despair.
+Something that seemed to trap her in a life of anger and despair.

 Clothes.
 Worn and discarded.
 Washed.
 Dried.
 Put away.
 Repeat.
 Until death.